 - (2) The Mayor may, with the approval of a majority vote of the elected members of the Council, appoint one alternate member to the Planning Commission.
 The alternate member shall serve without compensation.
 The term of the alternate member shall be three years, and he or she shall hold office until his or her successor is appointed and approved.
 The alternate member may be removed from office in the same manner as a regular member.
 If the alternate member position becomes vacant other than through the expiration of the term, the vacancy shall be filled for the unexpired portion of the term by the Mayor with the approval of a majority vote of the elected members of the Council.
 The alternate member may attend any meeting and may serve as a voting and participating member of the Commission at any time when less than the full number of regular Commission members is present and capable of voting. - (3) A regular or alternate member of the Planning Commission may hold any other municipal office except: - (a) Mayor; - (b) A member of the City Council; - (c) A member of any community redevelopment authority or limited community redevelopment authority created under Neb.
 RS 18-2102.01; or - (d) A member of any citizen advisory review committee created under Neb.
 RS 18-2715.
 (Neb.
 RS 19-926) - (B) The Commission shall elect its Chairperson from its members and create and fill such other of its offices as it may determine.
 The term of the Chairperson shall be one year, and he or she shall be eligible for reelection.
-The Commission shall hold at least one regular meeting in each calendar quarter, except the City Council may require the Commission to meet more frequently and the Chairperson of the Commission may call for a meeting when necessary to deal with business pending before the Commission.
+The Commission shall hold at least one regular meeting in each calendar quarter, except as provided in this section.
+The City Council may require the Commission to meet more frequently, and the Chairperson of the Commission may call for a meeting when necessary to deal with business pending before the Commission.
+If no business is pending before the Commission, the Chairperson may cancel a quarterly meeting, but not more than three quarterly meetings may be cancelled per calendar year.
 The Commission shall adopt rules and regulations for the transaction of business and shall keep a record of its resolutions, transactions, findings, and determinations, which shall be a public record.